Julijnv/challenge-two/README.md

 - This command will guide you through:
     - Logging in with your Google account.
     - Selecting the appropriate Google Cloud project.

 3. **Update the Project in Your Code**
 - Open the `main.py` file in the `src` directory.
 - Locate the line where the BigQuery table is defined:

+    ```bash
     table_id = "your_project_id.your_dataset_id.your_table_name"